-- Welcome to the homepage of the Embassy of the Republic of Korea to the Kingdom of Belgium and to Grand Duchy of Luxembourg and Mission of the Republic of Korea to the EU
+- Welcome to the website of the Embassy of the Republic of Korea to the Kingdom of Belgium and to the Grand Duchy of Luxembourg and the Mission of the Republic of Korea to the European Union.

 The Korean embassy is represented to Belgium, Luxembourg, the EU and NATO and located in Brussels which is known as the heart of Europe.